mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

 To perform the steps in this guide, you will need the following:

-* Comfortable using a Unix command line
+* Ability to use the Unix command line to issue commands and create as well as edit files
 * A Ubuntu server install such as one from DigitalOcean because they have great tutorials such as <a href="https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04">How to setup a Ubuntu server</a>

 ### Step 1: Installing Newsbeuter